Kava-Labs/kava/x/precisebank/README.md

 $$r' = r + a \bmod{C} \mod{C}$$

+We can see two cases for $r'$, depending on whether the new remainder is less than the old remainder.

 $$r' = \begin{cases} r + a\bmod{C} & r' \geq r \\
 r + a\bmod{C} - C & r' < r \end{cases}$$

+The reserve account is updated based on the changes in the fractional units of the account and remainder.

 $$b'(R) - b(R) = \begin{cases} 0 & f'(1) > f(1) \land r' < r \\
 -1 & f'(1) \leq f(1) \land r' < r \\